Email Clarity Checklist (SG/SEA + Global-Friendly)

 5. The "Approval for Expense" Template

 "Hi [Name], I'm requesting approval for [Expense Amount] for [Reason].
 This will help us achieve [Goal].
 Please approve by [Date].
-View pricing for more templates."
+Try in Email Improver if you want a cleaner version."

 6. The "Follow-up on Vague Request" Template